-The following are guidelines on touching children and young people
+The following are guidelines when it comes to physical contact with children & young people:

 - Keep everything public.
-A hug in the context of a group is very different from a hug behind closed doors - Touch should be related to the child's needs, not the worker's - Touch should be age-appropriate and generally initiated by the child rather than the worker - Avoid any physical activity that is, or may be thought to be, sexually stimulating to the adult or the child - Children are entitled to privacy to ensure personal dignity - Children have the right to decide how much physical contact they have with others, except in exceptional circumstances when they need medical attention - When giving first aid (or applying sun cream etc), encourage the child to do what they can manage themselves, but consider the child's best interests and give appropriate help where necessary - Team members should monitor one another in the area of physical contact.
-They should be free to help each other by pointing out anything which could be misunderstood or misconstrued - Concerns about abuse should always be reported - When praying for a child or young person only put your hand lightly on the child's head or shoulder.
-Ask permission before doing so (for example is it alright if I put my hand on your shoulder / your head) Do not put your hand on a child's stomach or any other part of their torso or above knees or elbows or below shoulders - Staff and volunteers should never engage in sexually provocative or rough physical games, including horseplay
+A hug in the context of a group is very different from a hug behind closed doors. - Touch should be related to the child's needs, not the worker's. - Touch should be age-appropriate and generally initiated by the child rather than the worker. - Avoid any physical activity that is, or may be thought to be, sexually stimulating to the adult or the child. - Children are entitled to privacy to ensure personal dignity. - Children have the right to decide how much physical contact they have with others, except in exceptional circumstances when they need medical attention. - When giving first aid (or applying sun cream etc), encourage the child to do what they can manage themselves, but consider the child's best interests and give appropriate help where necessary. - Team members should monitor one another in the area of physical contact.
+They should be free to help each other by pointing out anything which could be misunderstood or misconstrued. - Concerns about abuse should always be reported. - When praying for a child or young person only put your hand lightly on the child's head or shoulder.
+Ask permission before doing so.
+Do not put your hand on a child's stomach or any other part of their torso or above knees or elbows or below shoulders.

+• Staff and volunteers should never engage in sexually provocative or rough physical games, including horseplay.